 Did you know that adolescents who feel discriminated against are more likely to be obese, start smoking at a young age, and experience a multitude of behavioral and mental health problems?
 From depression to low self-esteem to the general mistrust of others, experiencing discrimination can have a profound impact on children’s well-being.
 As such, another central series of studies in our group focuses on the impact of discrimination for children and adolescent’s development.
 Although many researchers have long noted the harmful effects of discrimination for adult health and happiness, researchers are only recently beginning to understand the various impacts discrimination has on the developing child.
 Our work in this area started with a recent systematic review of the literature – part of the Handbook of Child Psychology published by Wiley – and is continuing with several new studies in progress as a result.

 Interested in joining the lab?

-Dr. Marks is not accepting new doctoral students into her lab at this time.
-If you are an undergraduate seeking a volunteer or independent research experience (Psych 510), please email her directly at email@example.com.
+If you are an undergraduate seeking a volunteer or independent research experience (Psych 510), please email Dr. Amy Marks directly at firstname.lastname@example.org.